 Don’t Lose Your Temper With the adrenaline rushing after a crash, it is not always easy to stay calm and collected.
 The worst thing you can do is lose your temper and become aggressive or confrontational with the other parties involved.
 It can create problems and issues later as it becomes more difficult to justify a claim, even if you were not at fault in the accident.
 If the other parties are verbally or physically aggressive with you, make sure to stay rational and calm while documenting everything.
 Then report it to the police when you record your statement.

-Don’t Speak to the Other Party’s Insurance Company A very important tip after an accident is never speak to the other party’s insurance company without a lawyer.
+Don’t Speak to the Other Party’s Insurance Company A very important tip after an accident is never to speak to the other party’s insurance company without a car injury lawyer to represent you.
 Do not record any statements, give any details, or offer any other type of leverage that the opposing insurance company can use against you.
 They will try to obtain evidence to place some or all of the blame on you.
 Notify them that they will need to speak with your attorney and get in touch with your legal team to make sure they are aware.

 Don’t Share on Social Media Social networks have become a primary way to communicate.
 Unfortunately, anything online can be used as evidence.
 For the duration of your case, it is important to avoid social media networks.
 Chat sessions, videos, pictures, and even text messages, are all things that opposing parties can look for or monitor to discredit your injuries and substantiate their side of the case.
 The key is to avoid saying or posting anything that can damage your case – and sometimes we do not realize we are even doing it.